Yes, operating agreements are required for Kansas limited liability companies. Read on to explore this topic in greater detail.

 Whether a Kansas LLC is owned by merely one individual, a husband and wife, or a handful or two of unrelated people, not having a written operating agreement is likely a mistake.
 The lack of one can lead to internal disputes between or among members, the application of potentially undesirable default rules, an inadequate business succession plan, or even the finding of personal liability under an alter ego or veil piercing theory.

-If your to-be or existing limited liability company would like its operating agreement written, reviewed, or amended, Kincaid Business & Entrepreneurial Law, LLC ® might be able to help.
+If your to-be or existing limited liability company would like its operating agreement written, reviewed, or amended, Kincaid Law KC, LLC ® might be able to help.
 This firm has drafted, reviewed, revised, amended, and negotiated numerous operating agreements for Kansas and Missouri limited liability companies.
 Please feel free to conveniently schedule with us here if an initial or other consultation might be desirable in connection with an operating agreement project.
 You may also wish to read more about associated areas of law, business law, trademarking business names, drafting or reviewing business contracts, and forming LLCs, on our website.
 For content about some of the difficulties or complexities encountered when forming an LLC, you may wish to read the following blog article: “Why Owning an LLC in Your Own Name May Be a Big Mistake.”

 Matthew T. Kincaid